Rajpratik71/zfs_wiki/HOWTO-install-Debian-GNU-Linux-to-a-Native-ZFS-Root-Filesystem.md

 [See this page](https://github.com/zfsonlinux/zfs/wiki/Debian) for more info.

-This instruction will be updated soon.
+This instruction will be updated soon, for now you can use [beta version of HOWTO for Debian Jessie](https://github.com/zfsonlinux/zfs/issues/5536#issuecomment-269687475).

 **WARNING - this instruction is outdated.**
 ---------